open-socialism/open-socialism-site/why-create-a-new-system.md

 Shouldn't we be looking for the next Utopia?
 Or at least look to take big steps to achieve a better world?

 [Utopia for realists](https://thecorrespondent.com/utopia-for-realists/){:target="_blank"} is an excellent book on large strides we can make with the existing system.
-It is also a remarkably rare example of media that strongly questions the current system.
+It is also a rare example of media that strongly questions the current system.
 However, even more remarkably there are no current compelling examples of proposed alternative systems.
 With the number of highly educated people in the world this is quite amazing.

 ## There is value in considering what a modern utopian society would look like